Home > Blogs > What is selenium? introduction to selenium...Read More

 1. What impact does the Internet of Things (IoT) have on our daily lives?

 As a result, their job bandwidth is increased, and they can develop a collaborative environment to automate various parts of human life.
-IoT's value in our daily lives ranges from sensor-driven home appliances such as refrigerators that automatically turn off when not in use to virtual assistants that can control most of your devices from your lights to your television, from your air conditioning to playing your favourite music.
+IoT's value in our daily lives ranges from sensor-driven home appliances such as refrigerators that automatically turn off when not in use to virtual assistants that can control most of your devices from your lights to your television, from your air conditioning to playing your favorite music.

-2. How does Internet of Things work?
+2. How does the Internet of Things work?

 Artificial intelligence is at the heart of IoT devices.
 Because increased connectivity and intuitive performance are at the heart of IoT technology, it includes sensor devices and custom data processing.